Are you introverted or extroverted?

 That profession is sales.

-On a study on sales people, where you would expect extroverts to win hands down, ambiverts generated 24% more revenue than introverts and a whopping 32% more than extroverts.
+Usually you’d think that extroverts are the best suited for a sales job.
+Instead, a study found out that ambiverts generated 24% more revenue than introverts and a whopping 32% more than extroverts.

 Since I have been in sales for several years and I have seen all types of sales personalities, this is what I suspect happens: extroverts, so in love with the socialization process, end up focusing too much on socialization rather than on selling.

-The ambivalent instead, says Grant, strikes a better balance between enthusiasm, assertiveness and the inherent need of listening that a good sales process entails.
+The ambivert instead, says Grant, strikes a better balance between enthusiasm, assertiveness, and the inherent need of listening that a good sales process entails.

 Adam Grant also conducted a meta-study on the link between extroversion and income, and the result was that there was no connection.